Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 But are watermelons safe for your pet rabbit to eat?
 What about their seeds?
 And if you do feed your rabbit a watermelon, is it okay for it to eat the rind, too?

-Rabbits can eat watermelon and most will do so with surprising gusto!
-We go into detail on nutrition facts and health benefits, as well as a few things you absolutely must avoid when feeding your rabbit watermelon.
+Rabbits can eat watermelon sparingly as an occasional treat, and most will do so with surprising gusto!
+However, fruit is not a natural part of a rabbit’s diet and may cause significant health and digestive issues, so it’s important to err on the side of caution.
+We go into detail on nutrition facts, as well as a few things you absolutely must avoid when feeding your rabbit watermelon.
 By the end of this guide, you’ll be fully informed and ready to decide whether watermelon is a good choice in your rabbit’s diet.

 divider-rabbitpaw1